 Fourth effect: risk of sticking between two tensions.
 The nature of being a transit country in irregular migration may leave Türkiye in the position of fulfilling the need for providing humanitarian aid while defending the stability of its own country.
-Seemingly every day, the world wakes up with a new international crisis that routinely results rapidly in migration waves involving tens of thousands of people.
+Seemingly every day, the world wakes up with a new international crisis that that routinely results rapidly in migration waves involving tens of thousands of people.
 Such waves of victimized people often expect help and protection from states like Türkiye to reach their destinations.

 As noted previously, perhaps the most important side effect of irregular migration is the risk of destabilization.
-Today, Türkiye faces such a risk and, as noted, does so lamentably with minimum assistance from NATO.